 High school book recommendations can be challenging to find.
-Today’s teens do not want to read the “classics” that their parents might have read 20 years ago.
-Some of the classic novels are good, but so many are terribly boring.
+Today’s teens do not want to read the “classics” their parents might have read 20 years ago.
+Some classic novels are good, but so many can be boring, or students are not at the age where they can fully appreciate the writing.
 Two of my favourite genres are YA fiction and dystopian fiction.

-Books today are written with characters that teen readers can relate to.
-They also address current issues that teens are exposed to each day as they live their lives and scan through their social media pages: racism, divorce, sexual identity, bullying to name a few.
-Below is are links to several curated high school book recommendations lists for teachers, parents or anyone who enjoys reading YA fiction.
+When it comes to high school book recommendations, books today are written with characters that teen readers can relate to.
+They also address current issues that teens are exposed to daily as they live their lives and scan through their social media pages: racism, divorce, sexual identity, and bullying, to name a few.
+Below are links to several curated high school book recommendations for teachers, parents or anyone who enjoys reading YA fiction.

 YA Book Lists

 - 10 Best YA Fiction Books for High School Students